JuanitaOramas/CNYT-CLASSICAL-TO-QUANTUM-LIBRARY/README.md

 In this library we perform experiments of quantum systems,like:

   - The marble experiments with Boolean coefficients.
   - Probabilistic classic multiple slit experiments, with more than two slits.
   - Quantum multiple slits experiment.
--Graph with a bar chart showing the probabilities of a vector of state.
+  - Graph with a bar chart showing the probabilities of a vector of state.

 ## Getting Started